-When your friend’s husband is cheating do you tell her?
+When your friend’s husband is cheating, do you tell her?
 Of course, you would!
 As true friends, our loyalty is to our girlfriends!
 After all, she should know and not hear it from someone else.
 Deciding whether or not to tell her isn’t hard, but telling her won’t be easy.

 Even if she suspects he is cheating, it’s not good news that you are sharing.
-There are so many factors to consider, I had to sort them into categories.
+There are so many factors to consider that I had to sort them into categories.
 There is a huge level of intimacy and vulnerability in this situation.
 Make sure that you handle yourself correctly and from the right perspective if you are faced with this scenario.

 If your friend is among your inner circle, then don’t think twice about telling.
 These are friends with whom we share our secrets and our dreams and we count on their loyalty.
 We rely on them for our emotional support.
 These friends know that you love them and would never hurt them intentionally.